alifarazz/Misra-Gries-coloring/README.md

 An implementation of ["Misra & Gries edge coloring algorithm"](https://www.cs.utexas.edu/users/misra/psp.dir/vizing.pdf) in python ~~and networkX~~.

 #### How to use
-* Please use [pypy3](https://www.pypy.org/) to run the code as I've tuned it with JIT in mined.
+* Please use [pypy3](https://www.pypy.org/) to run the code as I've tuned it with JIT in mind.
 With cpython, the code runs miserably slow (up to 10 times slower).

 * **Input**: On the first line, type `|V|` and `|E|`.
 Then, for each line, type in the edges by the index of their end-point vertices.
 Vertex indices must be 0-based.

 * **Output**: For the first line, the max degree of the graph (`Δ`) and max number of colors used (`ᵪ′`) is printed.
-For each next line, the first two integer represent the end-points of an edge in the input graph and the third integer its color.
+For each next line, the first two integer represent the end-points of an edge in the input graph, and the third integer indicates its color.

 Have a look at examples at [generated testcases](https://codeberg.org/alifara/Misra-Gries-coloring/src/branch/master/generated%20testcases) folder.